 4052195

-A typical debit card doesn’t help build credit, because it draws on your own money instead of a line of credit from a lender.
+A typical debit card doesn’t help build credit — it draws on your own money instead of a line of credit from a lender.
 Credit involves borrowing money — often through a loan or credit card — that you pay back later as agreed, usually with interest.

-That said, there are new debit cards coming out that are breaking this mold.
+There are new products coming out that are advertised as debit cards that build credit.
 Like traditional debit cards, these new cards are linked to your bank account.

 How to build credit